Oral sex for him...but how?

 So, if in order to engage in fellatio, you feel like you have to have an orgasm or ejaculation (which are separate things, to: men won't always ejaculate when they orgasm) happen, then you're going to need to reconsider how you're thinking about this, since that's not something you can control, nor can your partner.
 If giving oral sex is all about reaching a certain destination for you (or him) rather than enjoying the ride, not only are you less likely to reach that destination, you're a lot less likely for both of you to enjoy yourselves the whole way there.

 As to the how: people vary very widely in what they like, men included, oral sex included.
-In general, what male-receptive oral sex -- fellatio, or a "blowjob" -- is is simply stimulation to the penis and surrounding areas (like the testes) with a person's mouth, lips and tongue.
+In general, what oral sex on a penis -- fellatio, or a "blowjob" -- is is simply stimulation to the penis and surrounding areas (like the testes) with a person's mouth, lips and tongue.
 That can be sucking on the penis, licking, rubbing lips over it, or combining any or all of those things.
 It's also common to engage the hands during fellatio, as well, be those your hands or your partner's hands, for extra stimulation of the base of the penis, testes, anus, buttocks, hips or thighs.

 But what feels amazing to one person may be totally ho-hum to someone else, so the only way to find out what your partner likes and gets off on is to do two things: communicate and experiment.
 That means you try something, you ask him how it feels (i.e., "Do you like this?
 Want me to do it more like this?").
 Or, he lets you in on something he knows feels good, and then you try it and see, and you both keep experimenting and communicating like this over time.
 Your partner may like, for instance, to have you lick or suck under the head of his penis, or that may feel too ticklish for him and he may prefer more attention is paid to his shaft.
 He might not like being sucked in a way that's very intense, but another partner of yours down the road may think that's heaven.
 One partner may like more hands than mouth, another may like the opposite, and what any given partner likes may even differ some from day to day.
 The only way to find all of this out is to talk about it together, try and few things, see how it goes, and talk some more.